RazPriel/Port-Scanner/README.md

 - The scan starts from port **1** up to the number you specify.
 - Timeout per port is set to **0.5s** (can be adjusted in code).
 - Banner grabbing may fail silently if a service does not respond.

-## 📜 License
-This project is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.